 Table of Contents Previous topic Next topic

-You tell the linker about the available code banks using the /ROM option.
+You tell the linker about the available code or data banks using the /ROM or /RAM options.

-The bank numbers correspond to the bank numbers used in the bank pragma.
+The bank numbers correspond to the bank numbers used in the SECTION directive.

 If you are using the Embedded Development Studio, then you can use the Advanced option in the linker settings to set up your code banks.
 Build->Settings->Linker->Advanced.